 Here’s everything you need:

 - Club Soda.
 For the bubbles.
-You can use carbonated water or tonic water instead (though this will change the taste a bit).
+You can use carbonated water or tonic water instead (though this will alter the taste a bit).

 Kiwi Mojito Tips and Tricks